As the most pro-Russian republic of Central Asia became an economic appendage of the PRC

 Tajikistan, by the standards of China, is a very small country - in terms of population 200 is smaller.
 Therefore, the scale of China's economic assistance to Tajikistan is of a modest size.
 In exchange for the first concession of the territory, Jiang Zemin in 2000 decided to allocate assistance for Dushanbe in the amount of slightly more than $ 3 million.

-In 2004, an agreement was signed between the ministries of defense of Tajikistan and the People's Republic of China on gratuitous provision of military aid to China for Dushanbe in the amount of 8 million yuan - that is a little over $ 1 million.
-For comparison, this is the cost of one new T-90 tank that year.
+In 2004, between the Tajik ministries of defense and the PRC, an agreement was signed on the free provision by China of military assistance to Dushanbe in the amount of 8 million yuan - that is, slightly more than $ 1 million.
+For comparison, this is the cost of one new tank T-90 that year.

 Cooperation of Tajikistan and the PRC in the military sphere developed without a pump, but very intensively.
 The leadership of the two countries coincided interests in the fight against Islamic extremism.
 Since 1994, China has begun to train small groups of Tajik officers in counter-partisan activities.
 And since the beginning of the 21st century, both countries have been conducting regular joint anti-terrorism exercises in the mountains on the border with Afghanistan.
 Such teachings are referred to as "anti-drug."